 - Carry tools and equipment.

-- Work while in stopped, kneeling, crouched and crawling positions.
+- Work while in stooped, kneeling, crouched and crawling positions.

-- Be able to see naturally with or with correction, to safely perform designated tasks.
+- Be able to see naturally with or without correction, to safely perform designated tasks.

 - 401(k) plan